P2P Lending & Buyback Guarantee Explained

 This issue is particularly familiar to investors on Mintos.
 There is only one way to avoid this and that’s filtering your loan originators in your Mintos Auto Invest and choosing only those that pay out interest on delayed payments.

-This can, however, cause even more cash drag as there is currently a low supply of loans and your Auto Invest might not work if you set your criteria too strict.
+This can, however, cause even more cash drag as there is currently (end of 2019) a low supply of loans and your Auto Invest might not work if you set your criteria too strict.
 I suggest investing on alternative platforms like PeerBerry or Robocash to avoid this temporary cash drag.

 Loans with a buyback guarantee are specially marked